logo chic morocco

 • Great Mosque

-• Marina or marina
+• Marina or Yacht Harbor

 • Villa Beach

-• Medersa of the Merinids
+• Merinid Medersa

-Rabat for a premium traveler
+Rabat for a Premium Traveler

-Luxury restaurants in Rabat:
+Luxury Restaurants in Rabat:

 • Le Borj Eddar: Overlooking the river, this restaurant offers Moroccan and international dishes in an elegant setting.

-Luxury areas in Rabat:
+Luxury Areas in Rabat:

 Plan your trip to Rabat